barmassimo/Angular-Drum-Machine/README.md

 [Live demo!](http://www.massimobarbieri.it/AngularDrumMachine)

-Browser support: MS Internet Explorer does not support audio at the moment: please try with Mozilla, Chrome, or another browser.
+Browser support: MS Internet Explorer does not support audio: please try with MS Edge, Mozilla, Chrome, Safari or another browser.

 ## A note on local use